Search engine optimization is a lot of work, especially when you are a new brand online.

 And if you don’t fill out that information, someone else could.
 Unfortunately, many business owners don’t realise that anyone can recommend a change (or “edit”) to your business listing, including your competitors.

-Google My business allows anyone to make all kinds of edits to your business profile.
+Google Business Profile allows anyone to make all kinds of edits to your business profile.
 However, you should keep your profile up to date, check regularly, and add the relevant data suggested to you by Google.

-4. Create a Website using Google My Business Site Builder.
+4. Create a Website using Google Business Profile Site Builder.